-Regulation of the derivatives market presents additional risks to the Fund and may limit the ability of the Fund to use, and the availability or performance, of such instruments.
-For instance, in October 2020, the SEC adopted Rule 18f-4 under the 1940 Act, providing for the regulation of a registered investment company's use of derivatives, short sales, reverse repurchase agreements, and certain other instruments.
-Under Rule 18f-4, a fund's derivatives exposure is limited through a value-at-risk test and requires the adoption and implementation of a derivatives risk management program for certain derivatives users.
+Regulation of the derivatives market presents additional risks to the Fund and may limit the ability of the Fund to use, and the availability or performance of such instruments.
+For instance, under Rule 18f-4, a fund's derivatives exposure is limited through a value-at-risk test and requires the adoption and implementation of a derivatives risk management program for certain derivatives users.
 However, subject to certain conditions, funds that do not invest heavily in derivatives may be deemed limited derivatives users and would not be subject to the full requirements of Rule 18f-4.
-In connection with the adoption of Rule 18f-4, the SEC also eliminated the asset segregation and cover framework arising from prior SEC guidance for covering derivatives and certain financial instruments, as discussed herein, effective at the time that the Fund complies with Rule 18f-4.
-Rule 18f-4 could limit the Fund's ability to engage in certain derivatives and other transactions and/or increase the costs of such transactions, which could adversely affect the value or performance of the Fund.
-Compliance with Rule 18f-4 will be required in August 2022.
+Rule 18f-4 could limit the Fund's ability to engage in certain derivatives and other transactions and/or increase the costs of the Fund's investments and cost of doing business.

 The Fund's investments in regulated derivatives instruments, such as swaps, futures and options, will be subject to maximum position limits established by the CFTC and U.S. and foreign futures exchanges.
 Under the exchange rules all accounts owned or managed by advisers, such as the Adviser, their principals and affiliates would be combined for position limit purposes.
 In order to comply with the position limits established by the CFTC and the relevant exchanges, the Adviser could in the future reduce the size of positions that would otherwise be taken for the Fund or not trade in certain markets on behalf of the Fund in order to avoid exceeding such limits.
 A violation of position limits by the Adviser could lead to regulatory action resulting in mandatory liquidation of certain positions held by the Adviser on behalf of the Fund.
-In addition, in October 2020, the CFTC adopted amendments to its position limits rules that establish certain new and amended position limits for 25 specified physical commodity futures and related options contracts traded on exchanges, other futures contracts and related options directly or indirectly linked to such 25 specified contracts, and any OTC transactions that are economically equivalent to the 25 specified contracts.
-The Adviser will need to consider whether the exposure created under these contracts might exceed the new and amended limits in anticipation of the applicable compliance dates, and the limits may constrain the ability of the Fund to use such contracts.
-The amendments also modify the bona fide hedging exemption for which certain swap dealers are currently eligible, which could limit the amount of speculative OTC transaction capacity each such swap dealer would have available for the Fund prior to the applicable compliance date.
 There can be no assurance that the Adviser will liquidate positions held on behalf of all the Adviser's accounts in a proportionate manner or at favorable prices, which could result in substantial losses to the Fund.
 Such policies could affect the nature and extent of derivatives use by the Fund.

 Structured Products Risk.
-The Fund invests in Structured Products, consisting of CLOs, collateralized debt obligations ("CDOs"), collateralized bond obligations ("CBOs") and credit-linked notes.
+The Fund invests in Structured Products, consisting of collateralized debt obligations ("CDOs"), collateralized bond obligations ("CBOs") and collateralized loan obligations ("CLOs") and credit-linked notes (collectively, "Structured Products").
 Holders of Structured Products bear risks of the underlying investments, index or reference obligation and are subject to counterparty risk.